volkaert/simple-event-broker-rmq/README.md

 >If you want to set a profile according to your environment (for example `local` or `homol` or `prod`),
 > use `../mvnw spring-boot:run -Dspring-boot.run.profiles=<profile>`
 >
->`local` is the default profile is no profile is provided.
+>`local` is the default profile if no profile is provided.
 >
 >
 > Examples: